makersmakingchange/Open-Playback-Recorder/README.md

 ### 2. Order the Off-The-Shelf Components

 The [Bill of Materials](/Documentation/Open_Playback_Recorder_BOM.xlsx) lists all of the parts and components required to build the Open Playback Recorder.
-The components for this device needs to be ordered online.
+Several  components for this device will need to be ordered online.

 ### 3. Order the PCBs
 The [PCB files](/Build_Files/PCB_Files) contain the Gerber files needed to order the PCBs, and instructions for how to order PCBs can be found in the [Maker Guide](/Documentation/Open_Playback_Recorder_Maker_Guide.pdf)